mbodm/cdis/README.md

 The tool itself should be rather self-explanatory.
 Just use the `--cap` argument to see which VCP60 values your display supports.
 Each VCP60 value represents one physical input source of your display.
 Either you just test each VCP60 value (by using the `--set` argument), or you take a look into your display's user manual, to find out which VCP60 value corresponds to which physical input source.
 By using the `--get` argument you can see which VCP60 value (and therefore the corresponding input source) is currently active.

+### Fine, anything else?

+A suggestion or "_How to switch the input source, by using the keyboard?_" (this is how i personally use the tool):

+Since `cdis.exe` is a CLI tool, you can use it in scripts or shortcuts.
+Personally, i created 2 different `cdis.exe --set [NUMBER]` Windows Desktop shortcuts (".lnk" files).
+One for each of my other 2 computers.
+For each Windows Desktop shortcut i defined a keyboard hotkey (right-click and select "Properties").
+In example something like "SHIFT+ALT+RIGHTARROW".
+This way you just need to press those keys on your keyboard, to quickly switch to another computer.
+Hint: You can also pin Windows Desktop shortcuts to "Start" or the Windows TaskBar.

+The only downside of this "trick" is: Sometimes Windows adds a small delay (1-2 seconds), when using the keyboard hotkey.
+You can read this [superuser blogpost](https://superuser.com/questions/426947/slow-windows-desktop-keyboard-shortcuts) to see why and which solutions exist.

 ### Why .NET Framework 4.8?

 So, why i published that tool as a .NET Framework 4.8 (NET48) application, instead of a more modern .NET 8.0 (NET8) AOT application?
 I specifically said "published" here, instead of "developed", since the source code is 99% the same, for both.